 Lesson 5: Advanced Programming Techniques

 LEGO NXT programming can be much more complex than simple moving and detecting.
 There are a number of other functions the NXT brain can carry out.
-Using some of these other techniques in your lessons can help not only improve your student's knowledge of LEGO robotics but also their knowledge or basic computer programming.
+Using some of these other techniques in your lessons can help not only improve your student's knowledge of LEGO robotics, but also their knowledge of basic computer programming.

 The Sound Block

-The program below is not terribly complicated but can come in handy while testing a program, and is just generally fun for students.
-The third block is a Sound Block which will play one of the various sound files that come with the NXT software.
+The program below is not terribly complicated, can come in handy while testing a program, and is generally just fun for students.
+The third block is a "Sound" block, which will play one of the various sound files that come with the NXT software.

-The sound can be either a simple tone or beep, or can be a file that usually is a robotic sounding voice saying "Good Job" or a large number of other things.
-You can choose which file on the selector at the right of the sound block menu.
-This is not a great thing to spend an entire lesson on but combining it with the wait block makes for a fun challenge for students.
-Challenging the students to have the robot stop on a piece of black tape or stop 3 feet from a wall and say something funny will help solidify how to use sensors and also keep the students from getting bored.
+The sound can be either a simple tone or beep, or it can be a file that usually is a robotic-sounding voice saying, "good job", or a number of other things.
+You can choose which file you want using the selector at the right of the sound block menu.
+This is not a great thing to spend an entire lesson on, but combining it with the wait block makes a fun challenge for students.
+Challenging the students to have the robot stop on a piece of black tape or stop three feet from a wall and say something funny will help solidify how to use sensors and also keep the students from getting bored.

 The Display Block